platformsh/platformsh-docs/src/frameworks/drupal8/redis.md

 # Using Redis with Drupal 8.x

 > **note**
-> Redis support for Drupal 8 is still in alpha.
+> Redis support for Drupal 8 is still in beta.
 The instructions below assume
-> you are OK with running an alpha-version of a Drupal module.
+> you are OK with running a beta-version of a Drupal module.
 It should be
 > stable and has been deployed in production, but more cautious users may prefer
 > to wait for the module to have a stable release.
 The instructions below are
 > unlikely to change at that time, but it is possible.
 See https://www.drupal.org/project/redis